 Is it ok to exercise after eating?

 The short answer is yes.
 But really this depends from person to person.
-Some people may feel nauseous exercising after a meal whereas there are other who gorge on heavy calorie meal before an exercise session and experience no issues.
+Some people may feel nauseous exercising after a meal whereas there are others who gorge on a heavy-calorie meal before an exercise session and experience no issues.

-In general you do need to give some time after you eat any type of food.
+In general, you do need to give yourself some time after you eat any type of food.